 Creating containers at least first time is a manual procedure.
 People usually start with ‘docker run’ commands then once the result looks okay then will create a docker-compose YAML.

 This will not change with pods-compose.
 You still have to create your pods and containers with ‘podman run’.
 However you do not have to create any YAML files.
 The tool will create them for you.
+Luckily podman CLI syntax is almost the same as docker’s, so it is easy to make progress fast.

 The other part is defining which image should be built by pods-compose.
 Because this information cannot be set in Kubernetes YAML files, you can use pods-compose‘s INI formatted configuration file to define the TAG and the CONTEXT of images.
 As a result, pods-compose will build all the images for you.